loudoweb/gsui/README.md

 - [ ] add margin
 - [ ] add sticky elements
 - [ ] GuiRender should have auto gap
+- [ ] Bind states for group only when on screen

 # dependencies
 - actuate